 How Einstein changed physics

-The final two outlined his theory of special relativity, which showed how observers moving at different speeds would disagree about many measurements, but would agree about the speed of light, which was a constant.
+The final two outlined his theory of special relativity (opens in new tab), which showed how observers moving at different speeds would disagree about many measurements, but would agree about the speed of light, which was a constant.
 These papers also introduced the equation E = mc^2, showing the equivalence between mass and energy.
 That finding is perhaps the most widely known aspect of Einstein's work.
+(In this infamous equation, E stands for energy, m represents mass and c is the constant speed of light).

 In 1915, Einstein published four papers outlining his theory of general relativity, which updated Isaac Newton's laws of gravity by explaining that the force of gravity arose from warps in the fabric of space-time caused by massive objects.
 The theory was given a major validating boost in 1919, when British astronomer Arthur Eddington observed stars at the edge of the sun during a solar eclipse and was able to show that their light was bent by the sun's gravitational well, causing shifts in their perceived positions.